DavidDTessier/isc2-certifications/Certified Cloud Security Professional/Domain 4 - Cloud Application Security.md

 * Other IDaaS options include OKTA and DUO
 * Social IdPs that support OAuth, like Google, Facebook, and Apple are common in Federation scenerios

+**Relying Party (RP)**
+* takes the assertion provided by the IdP and uses it to make a determination whether to grant the entity access to a secure application and, if so, what level and type of access are granted

 **Authentication (AuthN)/Authorization (AuthZ)**
 * Single sign-on (SSO)